 Still, many rehab and mental health facilities try to treat mental health and substance abuse separately, not recognizing that a person cannot fully heal until both conditions are properly resolved.
 Viewpoint Dual Recovery Center understands the connection of these destructive co-occurring issues and the complexities of a dual diagnosis.
-Our world-class staff is on a mission to effectively treat dual diagnosis clients in Arizona and to help people in Prescott, AZ, live fuller, happier lives.
+Our world-class staff is on a mission to effectively treat dual diagnosis and to help them lead happier and fuller lives.

 What is a Dual Diagnosis Recovery Center?

-A dual diagnosis and recovery center in Arizona is a place of healing where those with comorbid disorders can come for treatment of both issues at the same time.
-Viewpoint Dual Recovery Center is an excellent place to turn when an Arizona rehabilitation center isn’t fully addressing the mental health component of your drug or alcohol abuse problem.
+A dual diagnosis and recovery center is a place of healing where those with co-occurring disorders can come for treatment of both issues at the same time.
+Viewpoint Dual Recovery is an excellent place to turn when a rehabilitation center isn’t fully addressing the mental health component of your drug or alcohol abuse problem.
 We offer effective and fully integrated multi-modal therapy for treating anxiety, bipolar disorder, PTSD, and depression in conjunction with alcohol or drug abuse.

 Advantages of Dual Diagnosis Treatment